mikefetick/MikeFetick/README.md

-# MikeFetick
+# MikeFetick - Repository of Great Software Development
-Michael Fetick Repository of Great Software Development This is a brief description of what you will find here.
+This is a brief description of what you will find here.

 Goal.
 The goal is to support the development of great software by presenting my continual work on: